 Supplies for DIY closet shelves

-level, tape measure
+- tape measure

 How to Build Closet Shelves

-The process was pretty similar.
-I added long strips of poplar to the front of each horizontal shelf and then smaller pieces to each cubbie divider.
+The process was pretty simple.
+I added long strips of poplar to the front of each horizontal shelf and then smaller pieces to each cubby divider.
 All you need are a few finishing nails to hold each board in place.

 Seriously, that small detail makes such a difference!

 I am always amazed at how beautifully caulk and wood filler fix up any imperfections.
-(If you aren’t so sure when to use wood filler and when to use caulk.)
+(If you aren’t sure of the difference between caulk and wood filler, I have a whole post on when to use wood filler and when to use caulk.)

 And now for the best part of any DIY post – the before and after photos: